-Despite efforts to ride at one pace and stay together, the group will break up.
+The group will break up despite efforts to ride at one pace and stay together.
 Schedule a series of rest and water stops along the route.
 Wait for the last rider at confusing intersections.

 Summits make perfect for regrouping.
 Waiting for others will build a sense of teamwork and help everyone finish as a group.